Yuji-Shimohira-Calvo/DSR/README.md

 # DSR
-This repo contains materials for the course Doing Survey Research (University of Edinburgh)
+This repository contains teaching materials for the course Doing Survey Research 2017 (University of Edinburgh).